-(pregnancy, nutritional status, microbiome, and inflammatory disease) that contribute to this variability.
-By achieving a mechanistic understanding of how each enzyme and transporter is regulated by different physiologic factors, the goal is to be able to better predict drug responses and design rational dosage regimens in special populations and/or individuals.
+Drug metabolism and transport underlie a large fraction of interindividual variation in drug response.
+Although genetics accounts for a significant portion, regulation of drug metabolizing enzymes and transporters by physiological and pathophysiological factors also contribute to this variation and are relatively poorly understood.
+The papers presented here focussed on four prevalent physiological factors (pregnancy, nutritional status, microbiome and inflammatory disease) that contribute to this variability.
+By achieving a mechanistic understanding of how each enzyme and transporter are regulated by different physiological factors, the goal is to be able to better predict drug responses and design rational dosage regimens in special populations and/or individuals.

-Mechanisms Underlying Altered Drug Metabolism during Pregnancy (H.J.)
+Mechanisms Underlying Altered Drug Metabolism During Pregnancy (H. J.)